thingsboard/thingsboard.github.io/docs/user-guide/widgets.md

 appearance-custom-legend-settings:
     0:
         image: /images/user-guide/widgets/overview/appearance/appearance-custom-legend-settings-1-ce.png
-        title: 'In the Appearance tab, toggle the "Enable custom legend" checkbox to use attribute or time series values in key labels.
-Click the "+ Add new key" button.
-From the appeared drop-down menu, enter key name and select key type.
-Then navigate to the "Data" tab;'
+        title: 'Navigate to the Appearance tab.
+Activate the "Enable custom legend" option to use attribute or time series values as key labels.
+Click on "+ Add new key".
+In the drop-down menu that appears, input the key name and choose the key type;'
     1:
         image: /images/user-guide/widgets/overview/appearance/appearance-custom-legend-settings-2-ce.png
-        title: 'Click the pencil icon on the data key to open Data key configuration window;'
+        title: 'Proceed to the Data tab.
+Click the pencil icon next to a data key to access the Data key configuration window;'
     2:
         image: /images/user-guide/widgets/overview/appearance/appearance-custom-legend-settings-3-ce.png
-        title: 'In the label line, enter the patter ${} with the data key name inside the brackets.
-Click "Save" to apply new label name.
-Then apply all changes;'
+        title: 'In the label line, input the pattern "${}" and place the data key name within the brackets.
+Click "Save" to set the new label name and apply all changes;'
     3:
         image: /images/user-guide/widgets/overview/appearance/appearance-custom-legend-settings-4-ce.png
-        title: 'As you can see on the widget, custom legend settings have been applied.'
+        title: 'Now, when you view the widget, you&#39;ll see that the custom legend settings have been applied.'

 widget-card-title:
     0: